Traumflug/simulavr/doc/build.rst

 ``--with-tclconfig``
   If configure tells you it can't find ``tclConfig.sh``, try ``--with-tclconfig=/your/path/``.

+``--with-gtest``
+  If you want to run google test cases in regression tests, then you have to configure the path, where google test library files are to find, for example:
+  ``--with-gtest=/some/where/gtest-1.6.0``.

 ``--enable-maintainer-mode``
   If specified on the configure command, the generated Makefiles will